 Choose one of the following Zwift events.
 Register using the links below.

-- Each event has categories for different levels of riders (A, B, C, D, etc) – these are typically based on P/W (eg. watts/kg).
+- Each event has categories for different levels of riders (A, B, C, D, etc) – these are typically based on Power/Weight (eg. watts/kg) at Functional Threshold Power.
 When you register, be sure to seed yourself correctly.
 Register using the links for the events

 - The event times are staggered so I (we) can log in & watch.
 Yes, you can do that!
 See how to watch a rider/race here: race-spectating